popohacker/Evans2020.jl/docs/src/index.md

 # Replication of "Public Debt, Interest Rates, and Negative Shocks" (Evans, R. 2020)

-> This replication study was part of my evaluation for the course [Numerical Methods](https://floswald.github.io/NumericalMethods/) at SciencesPo Paris in Spring 2021
+> This replication study was part of OUR evaluation for the course [Numerical Methods](https://floswald.github.io/NumericalMethods/) at SciencesPo Paris in Spring 2021

-In this replication study, we do ...
+>
+> The functions used to replicate this paper are:

 ```@autodocs
 Modules = [Evans2020]
 ```

+## Case number 1 : \epsilon = 1 and \mu is constant

 end